saewoonam/vue-input-sevenseg/README.md

 `slant`
 - Number.
 Default is 0
 - Degrees slant of the digits in the display

+`buttons`
+- Boolean / String.
+Default is true
+- Add buttons to the widget to use mouse clicks to increment / decrement the value, hold the nouse button to automatically continue to increase / decrease the number

 ### Things to do:
 - Add ctrl-a, ctrl-e, cut, paste support